A Bird Sings Because It Has a Song

 But, somewhere between getting caught up in trying to remain hidden or trying to demand some attention, all I know is, I gotta write.

 So, no, I don’t have an answer.
 I don’t even know my question.
-But, boy, do I have a lot of songs.
+But, boy, do I have a lot of songs to sing.

 Hobbit Day